Conservancy

 IQCS Database

-All Conservancy fire management personnel qualifications will be tracked in the Incident Qualifications and Certification System (IQCS) database to demonstrate compliance with US federal requirements and other qualifications standards.
+All Conservancy personnel qualifications in the US will be tracked in the government Incident Qualifications and Certification System (IQCS) database to demonstrate compliance with US qualifications standards.
 It is important to note: tracking an individual's qualifications in the database does not imply a need for TNC to issue an Incident Qualifications Card.
 However, if such a card is needed, the IQCS system shall be used to issue the card.
 Conservancy staff should be in this database under the TNC identification code, and not in under the management of a partner federal agency.
-Nor should Conservancy staff be in the IQS database of a state or private partner.
+Nor should Conservancy staff be in the IQS database of a state or private conservation partner.

-EXCEPTIONS.
-The following personnel are not required to be tracked in IQCS unless an Incident Qualifications Card is needed:
+The following personnel are not required to be managed in IQCS:

 • Any staff or volunteers working locally as Prescribed Fire Crew Member (RXCM)

-• Any volunteers, short-term staff or as-needed staff working locally as Firefighter (FFT2) or Squad Boss (FFT1)
+• Any volunteers or short-term staff working locally as Firefighter (FFT2)

-• Volunteers, short-term staff or as-needed staff already in IQS or IQCS via another entity (with a current non-TNC Qualification Card)*
+• Volunteers, and short-term or as-needed staff already in IQS or IQCS via another entity (with a current non-TNC Qualification Card)*

 Online versions of training